vladimiroves88/lichess-analyse/README.md

 # lichess-analyse
-Get analytics on the games played on lichess.org
+Get analytics of the games played on lichess.org